AlGepe/OmniCalcs/SEO/ChristmasTree/New_Christmas.md

 The calculator can not only determine the length needed to properly cover the tree, but also the amount of Christmas baubles that you will need to use to decorate the tree.
 For this second calculation there is no fancy maths required since the calculator will compute the area of the cone formed by the Christmas tree.
 With this value and your desired density of baubles, the calculator will obtain the necessary number of baubles as well as tell you what <portal cid=404>percentage</portal> of the surface of the tree will be covered by this bubbly Christmas decorations.

-## How to decorate a Christmas tree with lights [Theory]

-XXXXXXXXXXXXXXXXXX

 ## =How to use the calculator

 Now that we know how the Christmas tree decorations calculator works internally, we can see how to use it for our purposes.
 To begin the explanation let us explain what each of the fields is referring to.